Tatra National Park (TANAP) - diverse flora and fauna with many endemic species

 Kremnica - former rich mining town of the Kingdom of Hungary

-The mint of Kremnica produced the ducats, which were highly praised for their quality and beauty and joined the most favourite coins in Europe.
-Commemorative coins, medals, and coins of different countries of the world are still struck in Kremnica today.
+The mint of Kremnica once produced the ducats, which were highly praised for their quality and beauty and joined the most favorite coins in Europe.
+Commemorative coins, medals, and coins from different countries are still minted in Kremnica today.

 Banska Stiavnica UNESCO World Heritage - gold mining town